astrcrai/prospero-docs/docs/source/storage.rst

 Quotas
 ------------
 Each user's homespace is limited to a quota of 30GB.
 Large datasets should be stored on the data volumes.

-Note that VSCode and Python environments such as ``conda`` can quickly fill your homespace with temporary hidden files (often caches) that may not show up with the ``du`` command.
-It is recommended that you configure these environments to dump temporary files to the local scratch space or a data volume.
+VSCode and Python environments such as ``conda`` can quickly fill your homespace with temporary hidden files (often caches) that may not show up with the ``du`` command.
+For example, check for directories such as ``.cache`` and ``.vscode-server``.
+It is recommended that you move these directories to your personal user space on the scratch space ``/mnt/scratch/users/[USERNAME]`` and create softlinks from your homespace to these from their original location.
+For example:

+$ cd ~
+$ mv .vscode-server /mnt/scratch/users/[USERNAME]/
+$ ln -s /mnt/scratch/users/[USERNAME]/.vscode-server .vscode-server

 Backups
 ------------